 Following the foundation of the Institute in 1983 the community personnel changed several times before eventually, in 1998, it was decided that the Yeadon Convent was very suitable to be used as the administrative centre of the Congregation.
 It was very close to the Leeds/Bradford airport and well served with accessible motorways.

 The Congregation Leader and her council are now based there.
 Their principal responsibility is as Trustees of the Institute of Our Lady of Mercy.
 To this end they are answerable to the Charity Commission, are responsible for the day-to-day administration of the Institute and have the task of implementing the decisions made by the membership at the last General Chapter.

-The current leadership team Sister Patricia (Institute Leader), her assistant Sister Lyndsay and team members Sisters Anne, Colette, Helen, Josephine, and Philippa live and work together, serving the Institute by taking responsibility for a cluster of communities as link persons, and also having responsibility for certain areas of ministry.
+The current leadership team from left to right: Sr. Joan Breen, Sr. Anne Hewitt, Sr. Colette Cronin (Institute Leader), Sr. Jean Frances Fitzpatrick (Assistant Institute Leader), Sr. Sue Randall, Sr. Barbara Jeffery.
+They live and work together, serving the Institute by taking responsibility for a cluster of communities as link persons, and also having responsibility for certain areas of ministry.
 Secretaries, a cook and a housekeeper support them in their work.

 Daily prayer together, whenever possible, is an important part of the life at Yeadon, as is the sharing of household duties and living of community life.
 Every week a number of senior citizens arrive to use, what once was the playgroup, as their club for the day.
 Prayer groups use the chapel and other facilities and parishioners love to attend the once weekly evening mass.

 From time to time there are children to be instructed for the reception of the sacraments.
 In these ways the Leadership Team is kept in touch with local ministry as well as spending a lot of their time visiting individual communities.